Organising Legal Support

 Legal Support Teams are organised groups of activists, legal students, legal workers and lawyers who provide a range of activist legal support work before, during and after the action.

-It is crucial for a Legal Support Team to define for themselves and be very clear about what their role is.
-Legal Support may involve numerous facets:
+It is crucial for a Legal Support Team to define for themselves and be very clear about what their role is and what support they can offer.

 - Providing legal advice about action options.